-Freeport LNG Development LP filed a separate proposal to export LNG [CP12-509-000].
+Also filing at FERC on Friday for its LNG export project was Freeport LNG Development LP [CP12-509-000].
 The existing Freeport import terminal is on Quintana Island in Brazoria County, TX.
-Almost two years ago Freeport LNG and Macquarie Energy said they would develop export capability on the site (see NGI, Nov.
-29, 2010).
+Almost two years ago Freeport LNG and Macquarie Energy said they would develop export capability on the site (see Daily GPI, Nov.
+23, 2010).
 Macquarie Energy is the North American energy marketing and trading arm of Australia's Macquarie Group.

 "The liquefaction project will allow Freeport LNG to convert domestically produced natural gas to LNG for storage and export, and will enable Freeport LNG to respond favorably and proactively to short- and longer-term fluctuations in domestic and global gas markets," Freeport said in its filing.
 "With the recent development of major gas reserves throughout the U.S., natural gas supply is projected to far outstrip domestic demand, and the conversion of excess gas for LNG export provides the opportunity to increase local and regional commerce without compromising the nation's energy resources or stability."

 Freeport LNG Expansion LP recently struck 20-year liquefaction tolling agreements with Osaka Gas Co.
 Ltd. and Chubu Electric Power Co.
-Inc. covering 100% of the liquefaction capacity of the first train (see NGI, Aug.
-6).
+Inc. covering 100% of the liquefaction capacity of the first train near Freeport, TX (see Daily GPI, Aug.
+1).
 The initial three-train facility would be capable of liquefying 13.2 million metric tons per year of natural gas.
-Freeport LNG said it expects that all three trains would be fully subscribed by the end of this year.
+Freeport LNG said it expects that all three trains will be fully subscribed by the end of 2012.
 The Japanese utilities have acquired rights to the 4.4 million metric tons per year of production capacity of the first train at Freeport over an initial 20-year term.
 Osaka Gas owns a 10% limited partner interest in the liquefaction project.

 All of the FTA applications but one, which is pending, have been approved.
 The non-FTA applications are awaiting completion of a review by DOE of the effect LNG exports would have on domestic gas markets.
-In early August a bipartisan group of 44 U.S. representatives from Texas, Oklahoma, Louisiana and Arkansas urged (DOE) to expedite the non-FTA approvals (see NGI, Aug.
-13b).
+In early August a bipartisan group of 44 U.S. representatives from Texas, Oklahoma, Louisiana and Arkansas urged (DOE) to expedite the non-FTA approvals (see Daily GPI, Aug.
+8).